fbpx

 Here are just a few ways you can enjoy the holiday:

-We know that traveling can be difficult, and many can’t return to celebrate Independence Day in Ghana this year.
+We know that traveling can be difficult and costly, so it may be hard to return to Ghana to celebrate this year.
 But even if you can’t be there in person, you can still send gifts to family and friends back home.
 Remitly is here if you need to send money to Ghana or over 100 other countries quickly and safely.